monash-human-power/data-acquisition-system/Bridge/README.md

 Details on the protocol used for converting an MQTT message into bytes, and then into packets may be found on Notion.

+### Radio configuration

+Radio configurations are stored in `src/rf_config`.
+The `.xml` file is for use in Silicon Labs' [EZRadio Wireless Development Suite](https://www.silabs.com/products/development-tools/software/wireless-development-suite), which outputs a header file which is easily modified into the existing `.h` and `.cpp` files in the same directory.

 ## Installation

 1. If you did not clone submodules when cloning, run